 Argentina returned to civilian government in 1983.
 Since that time, the country's democratic institutions have been consolidated.
 This has not, however, been matched by similarly enduring financial and economic stability.
 In 2001, a profound economic crisis provoked serious civil unrest and resulted in the resignation of then President De la Rúa in December.
 After a period of transition under a caretaker administration, presidential elections were held in 2003 in which Néstor Kirchner came to power.
 With high public approval ratings, Kirchner's government focused on restructuring Argentina's foreign debt and promoting economic growth.

-Kirchner was succeeded in 2007 by his wife, Cristina Fernández de Kirchner (née Fernández), a seasoned politician in her own right.
-Fernández continued and stepped up her husband’s unorthodox economic programme, with mixed results.
+Kirchner was succeeded in 2007 by his wife, Cristina Fernández de Kirchner, a seasoned politician in her own right.
+Fernández stepped up her husband's unorthodox economic programme, with mixed results.
 In 2011, on the back of record-high approval ratings, Fernández was re-elected by a landslide for a second four-year term.
-In part, the outcome reflected a groundswell of public sympathy for Fernández after Néstor Kirchner’s untimely death of a heart attack in 2010.
+In part, the outcome reflected a groundswell of public sympathy for Fernández after Néstor Kirchner's untimely death of a heart attack in 2010.

-In Fernández’s second term, her administration ran into increasing economic difficulties, with a less favourable external context and worsening energy bottlenecks and inflationary pressures at home.
-The government fared poorly in mid-term legislative elections held in 2013, losing in all the major districts and failing to gain the majority needed to amend the constitution and which would have allowed Fernández to seek a second re-election.
+In Fernández's second term, her administration ran into increasing economic difficulties, with a less favourable external context and worsening energy bottlenecks and inflationary pressures at home.
+The government fared poorly in mid-term legislative elections held in 2013.

-The 2015 presidential election was won, by a small but clear margin, by opposition candidate and former Buenos Aires city mayor Mauricio Macri of the centre-right Cambiemos (“Let’s Change”) coalition.
-Macri, whose government faces significant economic and political challenges, moved quickly to assert his authority, making a raft of major policy announcements very early on.
+The 2015 presidential election was won, by a small but clear margin, by opposition candidate and former Buenos Aires city mayor Mauricio Macri of the centre-right Cambiemos ("Let's Change") coalition.
+Macri, whose government is working to address significant economic and political challenges, has moved quickly to assert his authority, making a raft of major policy announcements very early on.

 System of government